mathjax/MathJax-docs/web/loading.rst

      loader: {
        load: ['input/tex-base', 'output/svg', 'ui/menu', '[tex]/require']
      },
+     output: {
+       font: 'mathjax-newcm'
+     },
      tex: {
-       packages: ['base', 'require']
+       packages: {'[+]': ['require']}
      }
    };
    </script>
    <script defer src="https://cdn.jsdelivr.net/npm/mathjax@4/startup.js"></script>

-would cause the base TeX input, the SVG output, the contextual menu code, and the TeX ``\require`` macro extension components to be loaded (and tells TeX to use the ``require`` extension in addition to the base TeX macros).
+would cause the base TeX input, the SVG output (with the ``mathjax-newcm`` font), the contextual menu code, and the TeX ``\require`` macro extension components to be loaded (and tells TeX to use the ``require`` extension in addition to the base TeX macros).
 In this way, you can load exactly the components you want.
 Note, however, that each component will be loaded as a separate file, so it is better to use a combined component file if possible.

 .. _loader-load-combined: